 An administrator can define an Ion Profile such that the Profile contains all the files and registry settings of a specific ActiveX control.
 For instance, you can enumerate all the files and registry settings required by Java 1.4.2 update 19, add them into the Custom Files and Custom Registry portions of a Profile, save that Profile, and create a Rule to that Profile for only that specific instance.
 When that Profile is saved to a system, the Profile’s process starts and loads all the necessary Java 1.4.2 update 19 files into memory.
 Any webpage loaded using that Profile will be able to use that version of Java because, from the point-of-view of that page, Java is installed on the system.
-You can find a video example of running multiple versions of Java side-by-side in one IE window on our demos & resources page.
+You can find a video example of running multiple versions of Java side-by-side on a single PC on our demos & resources page.

 In the case of both Browsium Ion and virtualization solutions, the contents of the package (the payload, consisting of files and registry entries) are pushed to machines.
 In both cases they are not “installed,” meaning the applications and controls are not registered with the operating system nor are they placed in “well-known” locations.
 This restrictions means, for instance, that an ActiveX control is “unknown” to a malicious script on a page because that control cannot be instantiated through its GUID or ProgID.